gravitational/gravity/examples/tensorflow-resnet/README.md

   }
 ```

-A convience script is provided to provide the English name of the classification number.
-See the example below.
+A convenience script is provided to map the classification number to an English description  See the example below.

 ## Invoking classificaton

 Two example invocations are shown here.
-First invoking a local image with a volume mount and the second a image from a public URL.
+First invoking a local image with a volume mount and the second is with an image from a public URL.

-### Sample Image Example
+### Image Classification from Local File

 Example local image client invocation on myserver1 with nodeport 30090.
-Substitute myserver1 with the IP or reachable hostname.
+Substitute `myserver1` with the IP or reachable hostname.

 ```bash
 $ docker run -v $(pwd)/sampleImages/:/sampleImages/  --rm -it bitnami/tensorflow-resnet bash -c "resnet_client_cc --server_port=myserver1:30090 --image_file=/sampleImages/ostrich.jpg"